DwImAwesome/Stellarlabels/README.md

 ## Eksperiments
-In order to run the code, unzip the noisefree_modelgrid.h5.zip
+In order to run the code, change name of datafile in dataloader.py
 ### Unsupervised learning models

 ```